w3c/w3c-website-templates-bundle/docs/README.md

 ">
 ```

 This technique is known as [‘cutting the mustard’](https://www.zeldman.com/2015/09/01/youre-welcome-cutting-the-mustard-then-and-now/).
-It can be done via a JavaScript query but Apollo, inspired by the [Springer Nature Frontend Playbook](https://github.com/springernature/frontend-playbook/blob/main/practices/graded-browser-support.md), uses the [CSS Only Mustard Cut](https://github.com/Fall-Back/CSS-Mustard-Cut).
+It can be done via a JavaScript query but the design system, inspired by the [Springer Nature Frontend Playbook](https://github.com/springernature/frontend-playbook/blob/main/practices/graded-browser-support.md), uses the [CSS Only Mustard Cut](https://github.com/Fall-Back/CSS-Mustard-Cut).

 ## JavaScript (JS)